Please note This post is mainly intended for my personal use. It is not peer-reviewed work and should not be taken as such.

 This happens because the input sequence is compressed to a single fixed-width vector and then it's converted into the output sequence.

-In the new proposed architecture, the input sequence is first projected into multiple vectors and the attention mechanism learns to combine/choose those to produce the output sequence.
+In the new proposed architecture, the input sequence is first projected into multiple vectors and the attention mechanism learns to combine/choose from those to produce the output sequence.

 In practice, what happens is that there is an individual fixed-width representation (a context) for each input element1.